Blosc/python-blosc/ANNOUNCE.rst

 What is new?
 ============

-This is a maintenance release for better support recent version of Python (3.8 and 3.9).
+This is a maintenance release to better support recent version of Python (3.8 and 3.9).
 Also, and due to the evolution of modern CPUs, the number of default threads has been raised to 8 (from 4).
 Finally, zero-copy decompression is now supported by allowing bytes-like